Validate your European Patent in Spain

 Requirements and Deadlines for Validating a European Patent in Spain

-To validate a European patent in Spain, the following must be completed within 3 months from the publication date of the European patent grant:
+To validate a European patent in Spain, the following must be completed:

-- Payment of official Spanish Patent and Trademark Office (SPTO) fees, which are EUR 278.28€ plus EUR 11.19 for each page of the translation over 22, including the pages of the figures regardless of whether they include translated text.
+- Payment of official Spanish Patent and Trademark Office (SPTO) fees.
+The fees are EUR 278.28 plus EUR 11.19 for each page of the translation over 22, including the pages of the figures regardless of whether they include translated text.

-- Appointment of a Spanish-based legal representative.
+- Appointment of a Spanish-based legal representative or a Spanish Patent and Trademark Attorney.

-Extension of Time
+Deadlines and Extensions of Time

 Why the Spanish Translation is Critical